-Keeping Spock was clearly the right choice as he became the most popular character of the franchise by far.
+Keeping Spock was clearly the right choice.
+He became the most popular character of the franchise by far.

-In part, that’s because Roddenberry did relent and give up his woman “Number One”.
+Roddenberry did relent and give up his female “Number One”.
 Her role was deemed “too domineering” by viewers and her cold and logical attributes were given to the alien science officer instead.

 The decision to eliminate “Number One” wasn’t the network’s, wrote producers Herb Solow and Robert Justman in Inside Star Trek: The Real Story (1996).
-NBC supported a strong female lead but didn’t think Majel Barrett was able to pull off such a role.
+NBC supported a strong female lead but didn’t think Majel Barrett, Roddenberry’s girlfriend at the time, was able to pull off such a role.

-Other female actors you may not have noticed played the Talosians (they voices were dubbed by men).
-The episode’s director, Robert Butler, reckoned it would lend the Talosians an alien-like androgynous quality while Roddenberry suggested that the lighter builds of females might suggest that the Talosians had allowed their bodies to atrophy while choosing to concentrate on advanced brain development.
+Other female actors you may not have noticed played the Talosians.
+Their voices were dubbed by men.
+The episode’s director, Robert Butler, reckoned it would lend the Talosians an alien-like androgynous quality.
+Roddenberry suggested that the women’s lighter builds might suggest that the Talosians had allowed their bodies to atrophy while concentrating on the development of their brains.

 Costumes and makeup

 Another Star Trek regular who came on board for “The Cage” was costume designer William Ware Theiss.
-Click here to learn more about him and his creations.
+Click here to read his story.